 For all but the simplest of projects we recommend that you speak to our planning department before submitting a planning application, if you already know that you need planning permission.
 If you are unsure whether you need planning permission please go to the ‘do you need planning permission’ page.

-Firstly you should contact the planning department (see the Contact us section), providing sufficient and accurate details of your proposal so that a proper assessment can be made.
+Firstly, you should contact the planning department (01782 742408 or firstname.lastname@example.org), providing sufficient and accurate details of your proposal so that a proper assessment can be made.
 These should include a scaled sketch plan of the project and a location plan identifying the site.